-A predictable component of platitudinous speeches by secularist politicians is that “Christianity was brought to India by the apostle Thomas in the 1st century AD, even before it was brought to Europe”.
+A predictable component of platitudinous speeches by secularist politicians is that “Christianity was brought to India by the apostle Thomas in the first century AD, even before it was brought to Europe”.
 The intended thrust of this claim is that, unlike Hinduism which was imposed by the “Aryan invaders”, Christianity is somehow an Indian religion, even though it is expressly stated that it “was brought to India” from outside.
-As a matter of detail, St. Paul reported on Christian communities living in Greece, Rome and Spain in the 40s AD, while St. Thomas even according to his followers only came to India in 52 AD, so by all accounts, Christianity still reached Europe before India.
+As a matter of detail, St. Paul reported on Christian communities living in Greece, Rome and Spain in the forties AD, while St. Thomas even according to his followers only came to India in 52 AD, so by all accounts, Christianity still reached Europe before India.
 At any rate, its origins lay in West Asia, outside India.
 But this geographical primacy is not the main issue here.
 More importantly, there is nothing factual, nor secular, about the claim that Thomas ever came to India.

 That claim is a stark instance of what secularists would denounce in other cases as a “myth”.
-By this, I don’t mean that it was concocted in a back-room conspiracy, then propagated by obliging mercenary scribes (the way many Hindus imagine the colonial origins of the “Aryan invasion myth” came into being).
+By this, I don’t mean that it was concocted in a backroom conspiracy, then propagated by obliging mercenary scribes―the way many Hindus imagine the colonial origins of the “Aryan invasion myth” came into being.
 It came about in a fairly innocent manner, through a misunderstanding, a misreading of an apocryphal text, the miracle-laden hagiography Acts of Thomas.
 This is not the place to discuss the unflattering picture painted of Thomas in his own hagiography, which credits him with many anti-social acts.
 The point for now is that the text never mentions nor describes the subcontinent but merely has the apostle go from Palestine eastwards to a desert-like country where people are “Mazdei” [Zoroastrian] and have Persian names.
 This is definitely not lush and green Kerala.
-Not only is there no independent record of Thomas ever coming near India, but the only source claimed for this story, doesn’t even make this claim either.
+Not only is there no independent record of Thomas ever coming near South India, but the only source claimed for this story, doesn’t even make this claim either.

 The Church Fathers Clement of Alexandra, Origen and Eusebius confirm explicitly that he settled in “Parthia”, a part of the Iranian world.
-From the 3rd century, we do note an increasing tendency among Christian authors to locate him in a place labelled ‘India’, as does the Acts of Thomas.
+From the third century, we do note an increasing tendency among Christian authors to locate him in a place labelled “India”, as does the Acts of Thomas.
 But it must be borne in mind that this term was very vague, designating the whole region extending from Iran eastwards.
 Remember that when Columbus had landed in America, which he thought was East Asia, he labelled the indigenous people “Indians”, meaning “Asians”.
 Afghanistan is one area that was Iranian-speaking and predominantly Mazdean [Zoroastrian] but often considered part of “India”.
 Moreover, in some periods of history it was even politically united with parts of “India” in the narrow sense.
 So, Afghanistan may well be the “Western India” where Pope Benedict placed St. Thomas in his controversial speech in September 2006, to the dismay of the South Indian bishops.

 Secularists keep on reminding us that there is no archaeological evidence for Rama’s travels, and from this they deduce the non sequitur that Rama never existed, indeed that “Rama’s story is only a myth”.
 But in Rama’s case, we at least do have a literary testimony, the Ramayana, which in the absence of material evidence may or may not be truthful, while in the case of Thomas’s alleged arrival in India, we don’t even have a literary account.
-The text cited in the story’s favour doesn’t even have him come to a region identifiable as South India.
+The text cited in the story’s favour doesn’t even have him come to a region identifiable as India.
 That is why Christian scholars outside India have no problem abandoning the myth of Thomas’s landing in Kerala and of his martyrdom in Tamil Nadu.
 I studied at the Catholic University of Louvain, and our Jesuit professor of religious history taught us that there is no data that could dignify the Thomas legend with the status of history.